 In Rome, consider forgoing the main attractions – especially if you’ve already been – and venture to some of the city’s lesser-known neighborhoods.
 Trastevere, Testaccio, and the Jewish Quarter are just three areas to consider.

 Wherever you go in Italy, it will be a joy — especially when you go with Azamara.
-Our mid-sized ships are like boutique hotels that float, transporting you from one great destination to the next in style.
 Just imagine a week or more exploring the spectacular cities and remarkable regions of Italy, and only having to unpack once!
-Browse our Italian itineraries and country-intensive voyages here.
+Start planning your Italian journey today.